 What are Obsessive-Compulsive and Related Disorders?

 Obsessions are thoughts, ideas, impulses, or mental images that repeatedly enter patients’ minds.
-They are characteristically unwanted, yet patients struggle to suppress them.
+People don’t want to have them, and they struggle to suppress them.

 Compulsions are physical or mental acts that the patient feels the need to perform.
-These can be intended to calm obsessive thoughts or done in line with certain, self-imposed rules.
+These are meant to calm obsessive thoughts or done in line with certain, self-imposed rules.

-Although Obessive-Compulsive Disorder is the most well known in this category, all of these disorders have either obsessions, compulsions, or both.
+Although Obessive-Compulsive Disorder is the most recognizable in this category, all of these disorders have either obsessions, compulsions, or both.
 People with Hoarding Disorder feel compelled to save possessions.
-Body Dysmorphic Disorder patients obsess over minor imperfections in their appearance and perform repetitive behaviors focused on trying to change their image.
-Trichotillomania and Excoriation Disorder are characterized by body-focused repetitive behaviors that people find difficult to stop and leave lasting, negative effects.
+Body Dysmorphic Disorder patients obsess over minor imperfections in their appearance.
+They also perform repetitive behaviors focused on trying to change their image.
+Trichotillomania and Excoriation Disorder include body-focused repetitive behaviors that people find difficult to stop and leave lasting, negative effects.

 The psychiatric community has only recently started grouping these disorders together.
-Previously, Obsessive-Compulsive Disorder was grouped with the Anxiety Disorders, and Trichotillomania and Excoriation Disorders were still under study.
+Previously, Obsessive-Compulsive Disorder were in the same group as Anxiety Disorders.
+Trichotillomania and Excoriation Disorders were still under study.
 Although anxiety is a very frequent symptom in these disorders, they are separate from the anxiety disorders because the core of these disorders is the repetitive thoughts or behaviors.